Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Prediction-Based Markov Violation Score

-This section describes the proposed violation score, a scalar that quantifies how much an observation trajectory departs from Markov.
+This section describes the Markov Violation Score (MVS), a scalar that quantifies how much an observation trajectory departs from Markov.
 The method has two stages: first strip out whatever the current state can predict, then check whether past observations help explain what remains.